 If you’re choosing to buy Windows 10 through Microsoft, you’ll notice two options.
 You can download the operating system to your machine as an ISO file, or you also can choose the USB option.
 If going with this USB option, you will have a copy of

-We actually have a separate guide that explains how you can do that “Clean-Install.”
-Basically, once the media is created, you’ll be able to tweak your BIOS settings so you can boot from the installer, and follow its step by step guide.
+Wecorrectly have a separate guide that explains how you can do that “Clean-Install.”
+Once the media has been created, you’ll be able to tweak your BIOS settings so you can boot from the installer, and follow its step by step guide.

 However, regardless of which way you buy, you’ll likely get a product key in an email.
-If you’re interested in just upgrading your existing Windows 7 installation without having to erase, then continue on to the next step.
-This is a much simpler process and is a lot more foolproof.
+If you’re interested in just upgrading your existing Windows 7 installation without having to erase, then continue to the next step.
+Doing so is a much simpler process and is a lot more foolproof.

 Otherwise, follow our linked guide above.